Jethet/wiki-hh/Express & Node.js/CORS.md

 If you want to restrict to a specific origin, you should write the full URL:
 res.header('Access-Control-Allow-Origin', 'https://*name-of-domain-deployment*').

 If your API has no authentication then you don't need to worry about limiting access.
-Use "*" to allow CORS for all resources on your server.
+Use `origin: *` to allow CORS for all resources on your server.
+If there is an error still, you have to use `http://127.0.0.1:3000`.

 ``` javascript
   app.use(function(req, res, next) {
     // update to match the domain you will make the request from: